orsonteodoro/gcf2/README.md

 For Spectre mitigation virtually all packages were filtered with Retpoline compiler support,
 * -mindirect-branch=thunk -mindirect-branch-register (the GCC version) --
 compiled for most apps if not stripped by ebuild.
-* -mindirect-branch=thunk-extern -mindirect-branch-register -- default for
-kernels with CONFIG_RETPOLINE=y
-* -fuse-ld=gold -Wl,-z,retpolineplt -- used for LDFLAGS if -fno-plt is not
-possible.
-It requires the patch from Sriraman Tallam at https://sourceware.org/ml/binutils/2018-01/msg00030.html and gold enabled binutils (https://wiki.gentoo.org/wiki/Gold) with the cxx USE flag.
 * -mretpoline (found in clang-retpoline.conf) -- the Clang version [2]
-* -Wl,-z,retpolineplt -- for lazy binded shared libraries or drivers
+* -Wl,-z,retpolineplt -- for lazy binded shared libraries or drivers.
+It is recommended to use clang/lld when applying these LDFLAGS.
+GCC requires the patch from Sriraman Tallam at https://sourceware.org/ml/binutils/2018-01/msg00030.html and gold enabled binutils (https://wiki.gentoo.org/wiki/Gold) with the cxx USE flag.
 * -fno-plt -- for now binded shared libraries

 One may remove -mindirect-branch=thunk -mindirect-branch-register